tioneb64/cpp-polymorph-class/README.md

 # cpp-polymorph-class
-Two classes to create a polymorphic table in C++ accepting all types of data I created the small MultiArray project for educational purposes.
+Two classes to create a polymorphic Array in C++ accepting all types of data I created the small MultiArray project for educational purposes.

 It offers two versions of the same MultiArray class.